 Roadmap: the methodology will be reviewed and, if possible, a location-specific approach will be applied in the long term.
 Potential employee surveys will support the methodology review.

-13 For the United States, Sika Corporation only.
-For China, Sika China Ltd. Only.
+9 For the United States, Sika Corporation only.
+For China, Sika China Ltd. and SikaDavco Co., Ltd only.
 For Mexico, Sika Mexicana SA de CV only.

-14 With radiative forcing.
+10 With radiative forcing.